ros2/ros2_documentation/source/Contributing-To-ROS.rst

 1. Familiarize yourself with our developer guidelines and tools.

-   :ref:`More information is in our developer guide <developer-guide>`
+   `More information is in our developer guide <https://docs.ros.org/en/lyrical/The-ROS2-Project/Contributing/Developer-Guide.html>`_

 2. Pick an issue from one of the issue lists:

    * `Good first issues <https://github.com/ros2/ros2_documentation/issues?q=state%3Aopen%20label%3A%22good%20first%20issue%22>`_

    * `Help wanted issues <https://github.com/search?q=user%3Aament+user%3Aros2+is%3Aopen+label%3A%22help+wanthttps://github.com/ros2/ros2_documentation/pullsed%22&type=Issues>`_

 3. Fix the issue and submit the pull request.

    More information is in <Placeholder link to new "Make a pull request" article>